keeema/bobril-samples/tutorial/bobril-page/resources/get-started.md

 }
 ```

 Next component consists of input elements to get data from user.
 The result is delegated up with event callback.
-It also uses virtual CSS definition to setup margin between elements.
+It also uses `virtual CSS` created by `b.styleDef` definition to setup margin between elements.

 <!-- # from-file: ./examples/todo/components/form.tsx -->